pixelated-rain/.dotfiles/README.md

 > machine.

-the content of these dotfiles started as a fork of [ZaneyOS](https://gitlab.com/Zaney/zaneyos). much of the code in here is still explicitly from that repo. however, much of the content has been completely overhauled, including:
+the content of these dotfiles started as a fork of [ZaneyOS](https://gitlab.com/Zaney/zaneyos). however, much of the content has been completely overhauled, including:

 - a wholly different [stylix](https://github.com/danth/stylix) theme, using [catppuccin](https://catppuccin.com/),